CIA black sites: Representations by the Bush administration

-Detainees
+Notable detainees

-The list of those thought to be held by the CIA includes suspected al-Qaeda members Khalid Sheikh Mohammed, Riduan Isamuddin, Ramzi bin al-Shibh, and Abu Zubaydah.
+The list of those thought to be held by the CIA included suspected al-Qaeda members Khalid Sheikh Mohammed, Riduan Isamuddin, Ramzi bin al-Shibh, and Abu Zubaydah.
 The total number of ghost detainees is presumed to be at least one hundred, although the precise number cannot be determined because fewer than 10% have been charged or convicted.
 However, Swiss senator Dick Marty's memorandum on "alleged detention in Council of Europe states" stated that about 100 persons have been kidnapped by the CIA on European territory and subsequently rendered to countries where they may have been tortured.
 This number of 100 persons does not overlap, but adds itself to the U.S.-detained 100 ghost detainees.

 A number of the alleged detainees listed above were transferred to the U.S.-run Guantanamo Bay prison in Cuba in the fall of 2006.
 With this publicly announced act, the United States government de facto acknowledged the existence of secret prisons abroad in which these prisoners had been held.

 Khaled el-Masri

 Khalid El-Masri is a German citizen who was detained in Skopje, flown to Afghanistan, interrogated and tortured by the CIA for several months, and then released in remote Albania in May 2004 without having been charged with any offense.
 This was apparently due to a misunderstanding that arose concerning the similarity of the spelling of El-Masri's name with the spelling of suspected terrorist Khalid al-Masri.
 Germany had issued warrants for 13 people suspected to be involved with the abduction but dropped them in September 2007.

 On October 9, 2007, the United States Supreme Court declined without comment to hear an appeal of El-Masri's civil lawsuit against the United States (El-Masri v.
 Tenet), letting stand an earlier verdict by a federal district court judge, which was upheld by the U.S. Court of Appeals for the Fourth Circuit.
 Those courts had agreed with the government that the case could not go forward without exposing state secrets.
-In May 2007, Masri was committed to a psychiatric institution after he was arrested in the southern German city of Neu-Ulm on suspicion of arson.
-His attorney blamed his troubles on the CIA, saying the kidnapping and detention had left Masri a "psychological wreck".